nfsi-canada/OrientPy/docs/links.rst

   *Bull.
 Seism.
 Soc.
 Am.*, 107(2), 691--708,
   doi: 10.1785/012016,165.

-* Lim, H., Kim, Y., Song, T.-R. A., and Shen, Z., 2018, Measurement of seismometer orientation using the tangential P-wave receiver function based on harmonic decomposition, *Geophys.
-J. Int.*, 212, 1747-1765.

 * Ma, Z., and G. Masters (2014), A new global Rayleigh- and Love-wave group velocity dataset for constraining lithosphere properties, *Bull.
 Seism.
 Soc.
 Am.*, 104(4), 2007--2026,